Yomguithereal/gexf/README.md

 ##Contribution
 Please feel free to contribute.
 To set up the dev environment you should have **nodejs**, **npm** and **grunt** installed.

+Also, to lint the files, you need [gjslint](https://developers.google.com/closure/utilities/docs/linter_howto?hl=fr).

 ```bash
 git clone git@github.com:Yomguithereal/gexf-parser.git
 cd gexf-parser
 npm install
 ```

 Be sure to add relevant unit tests and pass the linter before submitting any change to the parser.
-The default grunt command will lint the files, run the tests and minify the code into *build/gexf-parser.min.js*.
+The default grunt command will lint the files, run the tests and minify the code into `build/gexf-parser.min.js`.